mikey22333/startup/README.md

 ## 🆘 Support

-For support, email support@planspark.com or create an issue in this repository.
+For support, email info@planspark.app or create an issue in this repository.

 ---